lgactna/thesis-compile/md/_FSIDI submission.md

 This is particularly relevant when adding background noise intended to emulate benign activity; a real user's device would have many email conversations irrelevant to a particular scenario, and would significantly contribute to the realism of a synthetic dataset.
 Existing datasets, such as the Data Leakage Case produced by NIST, contains many documents that are not truly specific to the scenario.
 For example, the "technical documents" present in the scenario are actually files from the general-purpose Govdocs corpora [@garfinkelBringingScienceDigital2009], with a cover page denoting their intended role in the scenario.
 One PowerPoint file is portrayed as a presentation of the detailed design of the product, but its actual contents are that of a Yale University presentation on brain physiology.

 Recent advancements in AI models have made it significantly easier to generate text, images, and other media from high-level descriptions that are consistent with a broader theme.
 Indeed, this can be used to produce individual artifacts; generative AI models such as DeepSeek-R1 [@deepseek-aiDeepSeekR1IncentivizingReasoning2025] and SDXL 1.0 [@podellSDXLImprovingLatent2023] can be used to produce standalone artifacts that can then be used as part of a dataset.
+For example, a large language model (LLM) can be directed to create technical documentation, email conversations, or image generation prompts that are related to a corporate espionage scenario.

 However, perhaps a larger challenge is determining the specific actions that must be performed to create a dataset consistent with some larger theme.
-For example
+Even with the automation features provided by AKF and the ability to create individual artifacts through generative AI, it still takes time to turn an idea into a specific sequence of actions.
+This is where AKF's simple, modular declarative scripting language is particularly powerful.
+In particular, there are two features of the declarative syntax that lends itself well to this process:

+- The role of each module is well-defined and corresponds one-to-one to a specific action that a human might take, such as visiting a set of websites.
+- The expected inputs for each module are well-defined, as they are documented by the required Pydantic argument model for each module.

+In the same way that declarative scripts are an abstraction around imperative code, an LLM can be used to facilitate natural language prompts as an abstraction around creating declarative scripts.
+To explore this, an instance of `deepseek-r1:32b` was provided with the following information.
+(The actual prompts and outputs used to derive the content in this section are included with the scenario examples for the AKF Windows agent.)

+- An overview of the purpose of the declarative syntax.
+- The overall structure of the syntax, such as the required top-level keys and the structure of individual actions under the `actions` key.
+- A Markdown-formatted table in which each row contains the name, description, and arguments of available modules.
+Except for the arguments column, the table was equivalent to **!tbl:akf-declarative-modules**.
+- A prompt delimited by `<scenario_prompt>` tags that should be used to build the overall scenario.

+We observed that this information was generally sufficient for DeepSeek-R1 to "understand" the AKF syntax, allowing it to generate simple declarative scripts.
+Although the prompt containing this information was manually written, much of the prompt could be used as a template and substituted with the contents of automatically generated documentation.
+For example, the table of available modules could be generated through existing code metadata, such as the contents of docstrings and Pydantic argument models.

+In one notable case, DeepSeek-R1 was directed to create a simple scenario where a user visited news-related websites with Microsoft Edge and entertainment-related websites with Google Chrome, ensuring that the machine went through multiple power cycles throughout the scenario.
+Although DeepSeek-R1 was not provided with examples specific to invoking the `chromium_visit_urls` module, it correctly constructed an argument dictionary containing several thematically consistent websites for both browsers.
+Additionally, it correctly used the `vbox_start_machine` and `vbox_stop_machine` actions to perform multiple power cycles.

+However, DeepSeek-R1 struggled to understand the interactions between related modules without additional guidance.
+For example, it did not infer that the use of the `vbox_stop_machine` and `vbox_start_machine` actions required that a hypervisor instance had been previously created using `vbox_start`.
+Even when the module descriptions were modified to state these requirements explicitly, it continued to invoke `vbox_start_machine` without a preceding `vbox_start` action.
+In contrast, DeepSeek-R1 appeared to understand that `chromium_service_start` should be called before calling any other Chromium-related modules, even when this requirement was not stated.
+Indeed, the Chromium-related modules support, but do not require, the use of `chromium_service_start` to explicitly connect to the Chromium RPyC subservice.

+Additionally, DeepSeek-R1 would sometimes invoke modules incorrectly, such as providing arguments that did not exist or invoking them with the incorrect name.
+One notable example was that it incorrectly used `vbox_start_machine` to both start and stop the virtual machine, adding an erroneous `action: "stop"` argument when stopping the virtual machine.
+In some cases, DeepSeek-R1 deviated significantly from the declarative syntax and used keys that did not exist, such as specifying module arguments outside of the `args` dictionary.

+Despite these issues related to correctness, it was clear that DeepSeek-R1 could convert abstract prompts into a sequence of actions based on the available modules provided.
+Much like using declarative scripts as a starting point for imperative scripts, these outputs can likely be used as a starting point for more complex declarative scripts.
+Furthermore, these issues could be alleviated by improving the details of the prompt, such as providing specific examples of module usage and the overall results they cause.
+In particular, DeepSeek-R1 is a reasoning model, which means that it "thinks out loud" before responding; the model's thoughts could be used to identify and eliminate vagueness or uncertainty in the provided prompt.
+Writing precise, detailed documentation with this LLM-oriented pipeline in mind could further improve the quality of generated outputs.

 # Sample demonstration